MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/windows-8-10.md

   return new WorklightResponse(false, "User cancelled" , new JObject (), "",(int) HttpStatusCode.InternalServerError);
 }
 ```
-## Handling failures
-Not Yet implemented

-## Handling successes
-Not Yet implemented

 ## Registering the challenge handler

 In order for the challenge handler to listen for the right challenges, you must tell the framework to associate the challenge handler with a specific security check name.